roadsidebomb/Polybar-Minibar-3D-Print-Files/README.md

 ## 🔨 Contributing

 <p>Contributions are always welcome!<br />
-If you have an idea for a new project, or changes to existing ones, feel free to add roadsidebomb#7604 on Discord to get in touch on how to get involved.</p>
+If you have ideas for a new project, or existing ones, feel free to add roadsidebomb#7604 on Discord to get in touch on how to get involved.</p>

 ## 💎 License